mjerta/mjerta/README.md

 <p align="left"> <a href="https://github.com/ryo-ma/github-profile-trophy"><img src="https://github-profile-trophy.vercel.app/?username=mjerta" alt="mjerta" /></a> </p>

+- 🎒 At the moment I'm following a full-stack develop bootcamp at [Novi](https://www.novi.nl/full-stack-developer/), Utrecht, the Neterlands.

-- 🔭 I’m currently working on [Shopping-List](shopping-list.mpdev.nl)
+- 🔭 I’m currently working on [Shopping-List](https://shopping-list.mpdev.nl)

 - 👨‍💻 All of my projects are available at [mpdev.nl](https://mpdev.nl)

+-  🏫 Most of my recent activity goes to my homework and lessons I have for School

 <h3 align="left">Connect with me:</h3>
 <p align="left">